marshreddy/docs/tapi/default.md

 #### Rate Limiting

 The API enforces rate limits to help fairly distribute resources and protect against bursts of traffic.
-The API supplies the `X-Rate-Limit-*` headers for all requests and contain the current rate limit state.
+The API supplies the `X-Rate-Limit-*` headers for all requests which describe the current rate limit state.

 | Header | Type | Description |
 | :--------- | :--- | :---- |